 5. Let the older siblings take breaks.
 I will plan to shoot them with the family, baby, mom and dad individually first in case naptime or snack time is coming up – but that doesn’t mean we can’t come back to them too.
 6. And last but not least, feed your newborn whenever you feel the need.
 I don’t need him/her sleeping the entire time (I can swaddle them so it’s easier to keep those flailing arms and legs from scaring off big brother or sister) and we also know they tend to have their own schedule in the beginning.
 WE WILL GO WITH THE FLOW.
 At this time, I would like to clarify if mom would like any nursing photos of her and baby.
 These are very intimate and I always ask permission before I share on social media, so it’s completely up to you.
 This is often a great time to capture close-ups of the baby – the details like the eyelashes, fingers clasped around moms or little toes curled up tightly.
 You can invite dad and siblings back in, but often this is a special time just between mom and new baby.

-If you have any questions or to respond to these points, please don’t hesitate to send me a message!
+If you have any questions or to respond to these points, please fill out the form below and I will be in touch!